 Impact of Fluctuating Temperatures on Valuables

-Fluctuating temperatures is persistent all year in Wisconsin and it is a mystery as to what the weather wil do.
-Temperatures fluctuatuating from freezing to warm causes a multitude of problems for equipment and other items.
-Prominent features of large fluctuations in temperature is oxidization, cracking, rust, and noticeable weathering.
+Fluctuating temperatures are persistent all year in Wisconsin and it is a mystery as to what the weather will do.
+Temperatures fluctuatuating from freezing to warm cause a multitude of problems for equipment and other items.
+Large fluctuations in temperature can cause oxidization, cracking, rust, and noticeable weathering.
 When moisture is trapped in a non-climate controlled environment, moisture latches on to items and when temperatures reach freezing, the moisture freezes and causes parts to expand and crack.
 Freezing temperatures can damage electronics, break wooden furniture, and ruin collectibles such as wine, and much more.
 Very warm weather can cause documents, art, and photos to deteriorate and become less valuable.
 All of these problems can be devastating to an individual or a business.